 – Focus on yourself.
 Tarot is all about you and your problems.

 – Avoid questions to be answered “Yes” or “No.” An example: “Will I get the job I am hoping for?”
 Try to avoid this type of questions which can be difficult to answer with Tarot cards.
-Instead go for more open-ended inquiries, like “what can I do to get that job?”, “what can I do to improve my relationship?” or “what I can do to improve my relationship?”
+Instead go for more open-ended inquiries, like “what can I do to get that job?”, “what can I do to improve myself and get the job I want?” or “what I can do to improve my relationship?”

 – You need to stay as neutral as possible when thinking about your questions.
 It is easy to begin a reading convinced that your position is the right one, but if you genuinely want to receive guidance, you need to be open to other points of view.